crealytics/spark-google-adwords/README.md

 ```

 ## Building From Source
 This library is built with [SBT](http://www.scala-sbt.org/0.13/docs/Command-Line-Reference.html).
 To build a JAR file simply run `sbt assembly` from the project root.
-The build configuration includes support for both Scala 2.10 and 2.11.
+The build configuration includes support for Scala 2.11.